julian7/redact/README.md

 ## Any issues?

 Open a ticket, perhaps a pull request.
 We support [GitHub Flow](https://guides.github.com/introduction/flow/).
 You might want to [fork](https://guides.github.com/activities/forking/) this project first.

+## Licensing

+SPDX-License-Identifier: BlueOak-1.0.0 OR MIT

+This software is licensed under two licenses of your choice: Blue Oak Public License 1.0, or MIT Public License.